Last updated:

 Treatments with oral supplementation are available for individuals with a cerebral creatine deficiency syndrome, but this type of treatment has not shown to improve the outcomes in most people with CTD.

-However, there may be some clinical benefits to a subset of individuals with a CTD when treated with creatine monohydrate, L-arginine, glycine, and betaine.
+However, there may be some clinical benefits to a subset of individuals with a CTD when treated with creatine monohydrate, L-arginine, glycine and betaine.
+Therapy is more likely to be effective in females and individuals in whom the change in the SLC6A8 gene does not completely block creatine transport.
 Additional treatments for CTD are under investigation.

 For CTD patients being treated with creatine monohydrate, a routine measurement of renal function should be considered to detect possible creatine-associated kidney disease (nephropathy).